-In Dharamsala, in Northern India, they are to meet the Tibetan spiritual leader Dalai Lama, and get his blessing.
-This is called having an ‘audience’.
+Refugees from Tibet first go to the refugee reception centre in Kathmandu in Nepal.
+That is where Lopsang and Sonam met.
+When refugees come to Dharamsala in Northern India, they must first meet the Tibetan spiritual leader Dalai Lama and get his blessing This is called having an ‘audience’.
 After that, the refugees begin school, go to a monastery or look for work.
 This is what happened when the boys came to India:

 Sonam and his friend play cards at the refugee shelter